mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

   at java.lang.Long.parseLong(Long.java:589)
 {% endhighlight %}

 As we can see the first one works, because everything is as expected.
 In the second case we suddenly run into an unexpected error and the call terminates with an exception.
 I know that this error may seem totally dumb and obvious to you, but it could be any other error you or someone else did not anticipate.
 Here we suddenly loose all goodness about error handling.
 Unexpected errors are suddenly not properly containerized anymore.
 This violates the holy grail of functional programming: **referential transparency**.
-The presumably more functional version based on `Scalaz` is in not so functional anymore in this case!
+The presumably more functional version based on `Scalaz` is not so functional anymore in this case!

 Not let's try the same with the version based on `Try`: